engsudal909/sapience-1/packages/protocol/src/predictionMarket/resolvers/README.md

 **Key Features**:
 - Implements UMA's `OptimisticOracleV3CallbackRecipientInterface`
-- Manages bond tokens for all submissions
+- Checks ERC20 balance for `bondCurrency` on submission; expects tokens to be pre-funded via ERC20 transfers
 - Handles assertion submissions directly to UMA
-- Sends resolution/dispute messages via LayerZero
+- Sends resolution via LayerZero only when asserted truthfully (no LZ on disputes)

 **Key Functions**:
 - `submitAssertion()` - Submit assertion to UMA (public function)
-- `depositBond()` / `withdrawBond()` - Bond management
-- `assertionResolvedCallback()` - UMA callback for resolved assertions
+- `assertionResolvedCallback()` - UMA callback; forwards via LZ only when truthful
-- `assertionDisputedCallback()` - UMA callback for disputed assertions
+- `assertionDisputedCallback()` - UMA callback; emits event only, no LZ message

 ## Setup and Configuration